Getting started

 you pick by running that harness's own resume command.

-piece is swappable.
+backend piece is swappable.
 Extending it takes one

-whole interface.
+[[harness]] block.
 One picker and one verb set cover local

 LLMs, frontier-model harnesses, and remote sessions.